Sherman5A/microsoft-notes/azure/architecture/services/azure-vpns.md

 ## Active / Active

 Each VPN instance has its own public IP.
-Seperate tunnels are created from the on-prem devices to each public IP.
+Separate tunnels are created from the on-premises devices to each public IP.
 This increases reliability.

-## ExpressRoute Failover
+## ExpressRoute Fail-over

 If ExpressRoute fails, VPN gateways can be used as an alternative.

 ## Zone-Redundant Gateways

 Protects from zone-level failures.